AHeroicLlama/Mappalachia/Developer_Guides/EditScripts.md

 * A copy of Fallout 76 installed on your machine

 ## Familiar with FO76Edit?
-If you know what you're doing with FO76Edit, you'll need to drop a FO76Edit installation onto the `\FO76Edit\` folder and then run the `_m_RUNALL.pas` script.
+If you know what you're doing with FO76Edit, you'll need to drop a FO76Edit installation onto the `\FO76Edit\` folder and then run the `_mappalachia_RUNALL.pas` script.
 This will run all Mappalachia export scripts consecutively.<br/>
 Once complete the folder `\FO76Edit\Output\` should be populated with 7 CSV files (including one informational CSV noting the debug cells for which extraction was skipped), and you can move on to the preprocessor.
 <br/><br/>